 We hope that this platform becomes a direct channel to engage on policy issues that matter and where many MPs and young people can find common ground.

-YLAC and Janaagraha Centre for Citizenship and Democracy are working together to develop experiential learning lesson plans to make middle school civics fun and engaging!
+YLAC and Janaagraha Centre for Citizenship and Democracy are working together to develop experiential learning lesson plans to make middle school civic education fun and engaging!
 These lesson plans will be deployed across partner schools in Karnataka as well as in some other states and will be available to teachers to use in their work.

 Here’s to bringing back the wonder in the classroom and paving the way for engaged citizens!
 All lesson plans developed under this initiative can be accessed here.

 #FindingLegitimacy with CPI